unoplatform/Uno.Themes/.github/ISSUE_TEMPLATE/enhancement.md

-﻿---
+---
 name: Enhancement Request
-about: Suggest an enhancement to the Uno project
+about: Suggest an enhancement to the project
 labels: kind/enhancement, triage/untriaged
 ---